 Community Dimensions of Health

 The health of children, youth, adults, and the elderly is vital to the security of Arctic communities and the region’s future.
 While Arctic communities are constantly innovating to address their own needs, environmental fluctuations, underdeveloped infrastructures, food insecurities, economic development, infectious diseases, health disparities, and entrenched institutional systems have created challenges for human health and the diverse ecologies of Arctic peoples.
+Most recently global pandemics pose an extreme risk to isolated Arctic communities due to under-resourced health care services, transportation challenges and limited housing options.
 Citizens of the Arctic are looking to engage in research that addresses their concerns and will find ways to improve and sustain human health in the Arctic.

 a.
 How can community practices, perspectives, and priorities be integrated into diverse and/or Circumpolar monitoring/assessment, programmatic, and governance infrastructures in the Arctic to promote human health?

 b.
 What multi‐level intervention designs, frameworks, and methods might address the complex interconnected human health ecology in diverse Arctic populations?

 c.
 How can community‐driven policies and practices in workforce development, employment, cultural heritage initiatives, service delivery and/or education positively support human health?